Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Simulations

 \subsection{Conditions}

 Basic network architecture, which is implemented by PyTorch~\cite{paszke2017automatic}, is shown in Fig.~\ref{fig:network_architecture}.
-The tasks conducted are without image input state.
+The tasks conducted are without an image input state.
 Therefore, only $L$ fully connected layers with $N$ neurons are employed.
-To avoid over fitting, layer normalization~\cite{ba2016layer} is added after each layer except the output one.
-As an activation function, Swish function~\cite{ramachandran2017swish,elfwing2018sigmoid} is employed for biological plausibility and high nonlinearity.
+To avoid overfitting, layer normalization~\cite{ba2016layer} is added after each layer except the output one.
+As an activation function, the Swish function~\cite{ramachandran2017swish,elfwing2018sigmoid} is employed for biological plausibility and high nonlinearity.

 Using this network architecture, the actor and critic approximate the policy $\pi$ and value function $V$, respectively.
 Specifically, as the policy model, student-t distribution~\cite{kobayashi2019student}, which has location parameter $\mu \in \mathbb{R}^{|\mathcal{A}|}$, scale parameter $\sigma \in \mathbb{R}^{|\mathcal{A}|}_+$, and degrees of freedom $\nu \in \mathbb{R}_{\geq 2}$ as parameters to be approximated, is employed.
-Since $\sigma$ and $\nu$ are in positive real domain, softplus function is used as the mapping function.
-The others (i.e., $\mu$ and $V$) are in real domain, so identity map is used.
+Since $\sigma$ and $\nu$ are in the positive real domain, the soft plus function is used as the mapping function.
+The others (i.e., $\mu$ and $V$) are in the real domain, so an identity map is used.

 To stably learn the tasks, the latest policy regularization techniques are combined.
 Specifically, the importance sampling is replaced by PPO~\cite{schulman2017proximal} with a clipping value $\epsilon$.
 The policy entropy regularization based on SAC~\cite{haarnoja2018soft} is added with a regularization weight $\beta_{DE}$.
 The TD regularization~\cite{parisi2019td} is also introduced with a regularization weight $\beta_{TD}$.
-In addition, for robustness to noisy gradients in online learning, a robust SGD, i.e., LaProp~\cite{ziyin2020laprop} with t-momentum~\cite{ilboudo2020tadam} and d-AmsGrad~\cite{kobayashi2020towards} (so-called td-AmsProp), is employed with their default parameters except the learning rate.
+In addition, for robustness to noisy gradients in online learning, a robust SGD, i.e., LaProp~\cite{ziyin2020laprop} with t-momentum~\cite{ilboudo2020robust} and d-AmsGrad~\cite{kobayashi2021towards} (so-called td-AmsProp), is employed with their default parameters except the learning rate.
+It should be noted that the above implementation was obtained through trial and error because online DRL failed to complete the most recent RL benchmark tasks.

-Table~\ref{tab:sim_parameter} summarizes the common hyperparameters to be used in the simulations.
-Here, these parameters were tuned empirically using CartPoleContinuousBulletEnv-v0.
-In addition, the hyperparameters related to the proposed method, $(\lambda_\mathrm{max}^1, \lambda_\mathrm{max}^2, \kappa)$, are set as the following comparative conditions.